mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 preliminary notes about it in a footnote[^treadmill-comparison].

 [^treadmill-comparison]:
-  A few notes about how my initial impression of the "Goplus" / "Costway" / "Gymax" branded treadmill compares to my recollection of using the [IMovr Thermotread GT][]:
+  A few notes about how my initial impression of the ["Goplus" / "Costway" / "Gymax" branded Treadmill][Goplus Treadmill] compares to my recollection of using the [IMovr Thermotread GT Treadmill][]:
   * 1/5 the cost!
   * Nice to be able to go faster than 2.5mph (the IMovR's upper limit).
 I've found I can still type decently at about 3mph.